nlfiedler/nlfiedler.github.io/_posts/2014-07-24-Building_Git_Solaris.md

 ### Finally, Git's documentation

 Hallelujah, we're finally ready to build Git's documentation!
 Just one little modification to a makefile and we're ready to go.
-Edit the `Documentation/Makefile` and add `--skip-validation` to `XMLTO_EXTRA`; mine had trouble fetching the Docbook DTD for some unknown reason.
+Edit the `Documentation/Makefile` and add `--skip-validation` to `XMLTO_EXTRA`; my build had trouble fetching the Docbook DTD for some unknown reason.

 And now to build the docs.
 Prepare to wait a while, it is a slow process.